tduyng/tduyng.github.io/content/blog/dynamic-github-profile-with-bun-typescript/index.md

 In summary, I've demonstrated how to enhance your GitHub profile using Bun and TypeScript.
 This straightforward [alternative to Python](https://tduyng.github.io/blog/dynamic-github-profile-readme/) provides a simple method for adding dynamism to your profile.
 You can find all the code from this article in [this branch](https://github.com/tduyng/tduyng/tree/bun)

 For now, I've decided to keep the Python version on my main branch because it's easier to set up.

+I hope it helps.
+Feel free to read the comments or provide feedback on [my medium post](https://tduyng.medium.com/dynamic-github-profile-with-bun-and-typescript-fe61127acabb).

+Happy coding!